 Dr. Mildred McClain, Harambee House.
 The team spoke about how to reach vulnerable communities in Savannah to enable more effective emergency planning and response.

 On January 29, the Smart Sea Level Sensors team held a workshop to update stakeholders about progress made since October and upcoming plans.
-Dr. Russ Clark presented additional sensor deployments and announced a new API to access data recorded by sensors.
+Dr. Russ Clark presented additional sensor deployments and announced a the Sea Level Sensors API to access data recorded by sensors.
 Dr. Emanuele Di Lorenzo shared updated results from a high-resolution coastal ocean model.
 Lalith Polepeddi presented work done by Georgia Tech undergraduate computer science students to create web and mobile apps to visualize sensor data.
 The workshop was covered by the Savannah Morning News.

 The next workshop for the Smart Sea Level Sensors team is scheduled for March 27 in Savannah.
 For more information about the project and related upcoming events, please contact Kim Cobb at firstname.lastname@example.org.